KaivalyaD/windev-final-project-2021/README.txt

 ================================================================================================================
 How To Install:

+Pre-requisites:
-0. Make sure you have Visual Studio Command Line Utilities and .NET installed
+a.
+You have Visual Studio Command Line Utilities and .NET installed
+b.
+Your Windows/ directory exists on the C:/ drive

 1. Open an Administrative x64 Native Tools Command Prompt Instance